 The free girls Cooking Circle meets weekly throughout the school term engaging multicultural young women aged 12-24 with range of health and well-being activities including dance, cooking, craft, gardening and sports.
 The program offers a safe woman’s only space which supports participants to establish strong peer connections, reduce social isolation and increase social connection.

 MCCI’s Cook-Off program started in 2013 with the aim of connecting young people and seniors by sharing stories, experiences and passion for cooking.
-The recipes in the cook books are the result of multicultural Cook-Off teams of MCCI Seniors and Year 9 students at Lake Illawarra High School who came together to learn about different cultures and food.
+The recipes in the cook books are the result of multicultural Cook-Off teams of MCCI Seniors and Year 9 students at Lake Illawarra High School and Corrimal High School who came together to learn about different cultures and food.

 “Cook-Off enables generations from different cultural backgrounds to come together and in a fun and safe space share stories and their passion for food.
 It’s a celebration of diversity and cooperation”, says Allyson Pazos, MCCI’s Youth & Community Manager.